 On Broadway, Scott is a Producer of the musical, Dear Evan Hansen – winner of 6 Tony Awards including Best Musical– at the Music Box Theatre.
-He is currently a Producer of Tootsie- The Musical – Winner of two 2019 Tony Awards, the critically acclaimed new play The Sound Inside and the hit Beetlejuice – The Musical .
+He is also a Producer of Tootsie- The Musical – Winner of two 2019 Tony Awards, the critically acclaimed new play The Sound Inside and the hit Beetlejuice – The Musical .
 Scott was a Producer of The Glass Menagerie starring Cherry Jones and Zachary Quinto which won the 2014 Outer Critics Circle Award, the Drama Desk Award and was nominated for seven Tony Awards including Best Revival of a Play.
-He was also a Producer of the hit musical, Priscilla: Queen of the Desert, winner of the 2011 Tony Award for Best Costume Design.
+He was also a Producer of the hit musical, Priscilla: Queen of the Desert , winner of the 2011 Tony Award for Best Costume Design.
 In addition, Mauro raised production financing for the Broadway musicals Promises, Promises and Nice Work If You Can Get It.

 Scott’s credits as event producer include: Executive Producer for Diamond Diana – Diana Ross’ 75th birthday year-long celebration; UNICEF concert events in New York, Los Angeles, San Francisco and Chicago for the past 11 years; The 2019 Outfest Film Festival Legacy Awards, the NY Pops 30th Anniversary Concert at Carnegie Hall; The Annual Museum of the Moving Image Salute 2011 to 2018 honoring such stars as Glenn Close, Annette Bening, Julianne Moore, Hugh Jackman, Warren Beatty, Alec Baldwin and Kevin Spacey; The Environmental Media Awards; The Princess Grace Awards Gala for the past 11 years; The Woman’s Day Red Dress Awards at Jazz at Lincoln Center for the past 12 years; The Richard Rodgers Centennial Concert; The Danny Kaye Centennial at Carnegie Hall and the Library of Congress in Washington, D.C.; The 2014, 2015 and 2016 WebMD Health Hero Awards in New York; Norman Lear’s Spirit of Liberty Awards in New York,